 and Early Years

-and surrounding parishes, to be known as the Barn Theatre.
-The project originated
+and Limpsfield and surrounding parishes, to be known as the Barn Theatre.

-reach an ideal which has long been entertained by all of those who have practical
+the plans reach an ideal which has long been entertained by all of those

-was decided that the best way to raise the money needed was to form a limited liability
+that the best way to raise the money needed was to form a limited liability

 Barn Theatre Company Ltd., chaired by Sir Ernest J. P. Benn, Bart. (grandfather